rushstart/yii2-basic/README.md

 Extract the archive file downloaded from (https://github.com/rushstart/yii2-basic/archive/master.zip) to a directory named `basic` that is directly under the Web root.

+Copy files from the default_settings directory to the base directory

 Set cookie validation key in `config/web-local.php` file to some random secret string:

 ```php